Thursday, February 27, 2020

 A digression: If you read the Christian Bible as a unified work, the break between the old and new testaments is a shocking transition.
 After the OT collection of myth, poetry, law, and history, we suddenly transition into four different takes on one story--a multi-fractured narrative biography of Christ.
 Why the different perspectives?
 Even among the three synoptic Gospels there's a striking difference in style (the critic Harold Bloom once said that with its emphasis on demonic possession and dark forebodings the Gospel of Mark read like something written by Edgar Allan Poe), and that's before you even get to the epic Gospel of John, which takes things in radically different cosmological and Christological directions.

 All of which is a way of saying that the story of Jesus has been open to varied interpretation from the beginning.
-On film, his story has been told regularly since the earliest days of silent film, starting with George Melies's short CHRIST WALKING ON WATER in 1899.
+On film, his story has been told regularly since the earliest days of silent movies, starting with George Melies's short CHRIST WALKING ON WATER in 1899.
 In fact, the first MARY MAGDALENE film (at least I think it was the first) was released as far back as 1914.

 Making a film about Christ isn't simply a matter of assembling a collection of his greatest hits (of both the rhetorical and miraculous variety) and topping it off with the death and resurrection.
 A film about Christ has to stake out its own distinct theological point of view.
 What is the story this particular filmmaker wants to tell about Jesus?
 What's important about this story?
 What's less important?
 What's the final message of this story?